larbi2trill/Kofi-Amoah-Example-Site/README.md

-# Kofi Amoah Website - Test
+# Kofi Amoah Website - Test Run

 This is an example website for Kofi Amoah